LimitlessK7/Huddle-Landing-page/README.md

 ![Header/intro section for the Huddle landing page with curved sections](./design/desktop-preview.jpg)

-## Welcome! 👋

-Thanks for checking out this front-end coding challenge.

-[Frontend Mentor](https://www.frontendmentor.io) challenges allow you to improve your skills in a real-life workflow.

 The task is to build out the project to the designs inside the `/design` folder.
 You will find both a mobile and a desktop version of the design to work to.